malikhan-dev/malikhan-dev/README.md

 <sub> Sifu Expression Available! </sub>

-<b> warning: Sifu Expressions is not yet stabilized for production environment </b>
+<b> Warning: Sifu Expressions prior to v1.0.3 is unstable for production use — upgrade to v1.0.3. </b>

 click 👇 to explore the repository